PutuJem/tech230-CICD-with-Jenkins/README.md

 2. Create a new item in Jenkins called `name-ci-merge`.

-3. Configure your same GitHub repository endpoints firstly with HTTPS then with SSH for Source Code Management.
+3. Configure your same GitHub repository endpoints firstly with HTTPS then with SSH for Source Code Management, as shown in section 1 steps 1 - 4.

 4. Specify the branch as the new branch `*/dev` and add the plugin (or behaviour) `Merge before build`, save the item; ensure that you are merging the branch to main as shown below.